ALTIS: Modernizing GPGPU Benchmarking: Introduction

-GPUs are the de-facto platform for training deep neural networks.
-Frameworks like Tensorflow\cite{tensorflow2015-whitepaper} and Pytorch\cite{paszke2017automatic} are widely adopted in the neural network community.
-However, they are not designed to study hardware behaviors and usually introduce excessive memory footprints, making them less desirable for hardware architects.
-SHOC does include a neuralnet benchmark, but it fails to capture the complexity of recent DNN models.
+GPUs are the \emph{de facto} platform of choice for training deep neural networks.
+Frameworks like Tensorflow\cite{tensorflow2015-whitepaper} and PyTorch\cite{paszke2017automatic} are widely adopted in the research and industry environments.
+While these platforms are available to researchers, they are not designed to study hardware behaviors or system software design.
+Targeted toward production environments, they introduce large memory footprints, making them difficult for hardware architects using simulators.
+DNNs have become arguably the most important domain driving GPGPU technology trends, but the minimal neural network workloads in SHOC and Rodinia are not representative of the current state of the art in DNN models or algorithms.

-This paper makes several key contributions: \begin{itemize} \item Present the areas in which existing benchmark suites Rodinia and SHOC are lacking, specifically in workload diversity, problem sizes, and programming features. \item Demonstrate the improvements made in Mirovia and how these improvements characterize the capabilities of modern heterogeneous more comprehensively.
-Mirovia adds new features supported up to CUDA 9.0. \item Understand the characteristics of neural networks as a new application domain and compare it to conventional GPU applications by adding commonly used DNN kernels in Mirovia. \end{itemize}